 In case Punta Cana is just the start of your holiday and you are planning to explore the Dominican Republic on your own pace during a self-drive tour or a road-trip then you have the chance to get most attractions of Scape Park Cap Cana elsewhere in a more natural environment (and usually cheaper).
 So in this case, I would recommend you a well-crafted itinerary to see all the things the Dominican Republic has to offer.

-However, if you are only staying in the Punta Cana area and are planning multiple activities during your stay in Bavaro and surrounding, plus zip lining (the main attraction) is one of them, then Scape Park is a good deal for you.
-It is also recommendable if you are visiting with children, as they simply will love all the different water activities.
+However, if you are only staying in the Punta Cana area (like for most of the all-inclusive holidays in Punta Cana) and are planning multiple activities during your stay in Bavaro and surrounding, plus zip lining (the main attraction) is one of them, then Scape Park is a great deal for you.
+It is also recommendable if you are visiting with children and are looking for family activities, as they simply will love all the different water activities.

 Alternatives to Scape Park Cap Cana

 In terms of a similar amusement park, Bavaro Adventure Park* is a suitable option you can check.
 It is older than Scape Park Cap Cana and has different attractions.

 La Hacienda Park is another full-day adventure park with ziplining and it even has more tropical and lush vegetation than Scape Park Cap Cana.
 Furthermore La Hacienda Park offers very competitive pricing*.

 If you are looking for alternatives to the single elements of the park, you can have a look at the various zip lining offers in the area of Bavaro and Punta Cana*.

 For the Hoyo Azul you can visit Hoyo Claro instead – nearly for free.
 Check out my article about this alternative blue lagoon.